codersguild/System-Design/README.md

 ### Modified  :

 Modified from [Zach](https://github.com/checkcheckzz) system design repository.
 Added more links and topics to cover on both PS/DS & System Design Interviews.
-Feel free to contact [codersguild](https://thefullstacker.herokuapp.com/).
+We will keep updating this posting from time to time.

 ## How to prepare system design questions?

 System design is a very broad topic.
 Even a software engineer with many years of working experience at a top IT company may not be an expert on system design.
 If you want to become an expert, you need to read many books, articles, and solve real large scale system design problems.

 This repository only teaches you how to handle the system design interview with a systematic approach in a short time.
 You can dive into each topic if you have time.
 Of course, welcome to add your thoughts!.